DPF Award 2025: L'Burn wins with innovative approach to burnout in women

 Promising partnership

-Anne-Sophie Pype, Managing Director of the Degroof Petercam Foundation, added: “We are delighted to support L'Burn in its mission to help individuals struggling with burnout and to facilitate their social and professional reintegration.
-L'Burn’s innovative approach and commitment align perfectly with our Foundation’s mission to promote sustainable employment and social inclusion.”
+Anne-Sophie Pype, Managing Director of the Degroof Petercam Foundation, concluded: “We are proud to support L'Burn in its mission to assist individuals battling burnout and to facilitate their social and professional reintegration.
+L'Burn’s innovative approach and commitment align perfectly with our Foundation’s goal of promoting sustainable employment and social inclusion.”

 A prestigious award